 Jardim António Borges is a botanical garden located only a few minutes from Ponta Delgada downtown.
-This peaceful paradise, a true green lung of the city centre, is free to enter, where you may find winding paths, endemic and native plants, caves, tunnels built from the red lava stone and ponds.
+This peaceful paradise, a true green lung of the city centre, is free to enter, where you may find winding paths, endemic and native plants, caves, tunnels built from the red lava stone, and ponds.

-Adding to this while walking around the garden, you will find an emblematic ancient tree, The Australian banyan, straight out of a fairy tale.
+Adding to this, while walking around the garden, you will find an emblematic ancient tree, the Australian banyan, straight out of a fairy tale.

-What is Jardim António Borges?
+What is Jardim António Borges

 The António Borges Garden is one of the city’s – and the island’s – main historic gardens.
-It is a delightful place to walk around and discover its fauna and flora, from the four corners of the world, enjoy the shade or the sunny spots, relax on a bench reading a book or even work out.
-For the children, there is a playground or many appealing places for their playful games.
+It is a delightful place to walk around and discover its diverse fauna and flora from the four corners of the world.
+Enjoy the shade or the sunny spots, relax on a bench reading a book, or even work out.

-Geology & Volcanology of António Borges Garden
+Geology & Volcanology

-The António Borges garden is part of the Picos Volcanic System (Ponta Delgada Platform), the most recent geomorphologic unit on the island, which develops between the flanks of the Sete Cidades and Água do Pau massifs.
-The type of dominant volcanism is fissural, marked by the alignment of numerous eruptive volcanoes (cinder cones), with associated lava flows and basaltic pyroclasts, covered by pumice deposits expelled by the surrounding central volcanoes.
 According to experts, the dominant lithology in the city of Ponta Delgada is mixed, originating from the intercalation of lava flows and pumiceous products.
 It is plausible that the rocky materials that decorate the caves and cavities in the garden originate from local excavations.

-History & Geography of António Borges Garden
+History & Geography

 António Borges’s garden began being called Lombinha Garden (located at the top of Dog’s Alley).
 After António Borges da Câmara Medeiros death (1879) the garden’s name was switched to António Borges Garden in honour of its owner and founder.

 When Lombinha Garden was built (1857-60) Ponta Delgada lived an unusual time of urban, economic and cultural dynamics resulting from the entrepreneurship of wealthy families.
+António Borges, José do Canto, and José Jácome Correia are the prominent names linked to the passion for building gardens: they became known as the gentlemen farmers.

 In the region of Ponta Delgada, where the António Borges garden is located.
-The soil and the climate conditions have made possible the botanical acclimatization of fascinating ornamental species, from very distant origins, mostly from the low latitudes and Southern Hemisphere.
+The soil and climate conditions have made possible the botanical acclimatization of fascinating ornamental species, from very distant origins, mainly from the low latitudes and the Southern Hemisphere.
 Environmental factors for the success of these “tropicalization” trials implemented in the Azores at the time are linked to the climatic and geological singularities then existing, and that can be found in other island groups of Macaronesia.

-Culture & Festivities of António Borges Garden
+Culture & Festivities

 It has been part of the memories of most inhabitants in Ponta Delgada the long hours spent in the garden, the adventures in the mysterious caves and tunnels, full of myths and stories; and Many other memories of fascinating animals, throughout several decades, made the delight of both children and grown-ups, unthinkable at the present, but very much to the liking of that time.

-Even nowadays the Garden arouses the curiosity of visitors, and the varied sceneries awaken feelings and emotions, as if in a theatre setting.
+Even nowadays, the Garden arouses the curiosity of visitors, and the varied sceneries awaken feelings and emotions, as if in a theatre setting.

 Many activities take place in the garden: concerts; World Dance festivals; Art installations within the Walk & Talk – Azores Festival; musical events within the ambit of the Tremor Festival; guided tours; tourist walks; guided activities for children; bat watching; Thai Chi and Chi Kung sessions; Yoga; school marathons; Urban Sketchers activities; Tourism operator’s meetings, among others.

-Fauna & Flora of António Borges Garden
+Fauna & Flora

-Nowadays, the botanical families represented by a greater number of species in António Borges garden are Arecaceae (palm trees), Asparagaceae (such as dragon tree) and Mirtaceae (such as Melaleucas).
+Nowadays, the botanical families represented by a greater number of species in António Borges’ Garden are Arecaceae (palm trees), Asparagaceae (such as dragon tree), and Mirtaceae (such as Melaleucas).

-In 2020, the Municipality of Ponta Delgada published a new brochure about the Garden, emphasizing a set of landmarks and specimens of interest.
+In 2020, the Municipality of Ponta Delgada published a new brochure about the garden, emphasizing a set of landmarks and specimens of interest.
 The select specimens correspond to 15 species with very different histories that are described below:

 - Silk floss tree;